 20 Best Things to Do in Seattle in the Spring

 These are some of my favorite Seattle spring activities to check out.

 1. Go Whale Watching

-One of the more common facts about Seattle is we’re a great place to go whale watching.
+One of the more common facts about Seattle is that we’re a great place to go whale-watching.
 Take a day trip to see grey and orca whales in the waters north of Seattle, as spring is a great time to go whale watching in Seattle.
-Also, most companies have a guarantee that you’ll see them, or you’ll get another free trip.
+Also, most companies have a guarantee that you’ll see them or you’ll get another free trip.